 The Integrated Accessibility Standard was released in the summer of 2011 and was recently updated in 2016 to include the Accessible Customer Service Standard, as well as the standards for: Information and Communication, Employment, Transportation and the Design of Public Spaces.
 The City of Barrie is committed to working towards being compliant with all of the standards under the AODA as they are introduced.
-For more information on the AODA or accessibility in Ontario, please visit the Ministry of Economic Development, Employment & Infrastructure.
+For more information on the AODA or accessibility in Ontario, please visit the Ministry of Government and Consumer Services.